Brinda-Patel/SOEN6841---TAS/README.md

 - **Importance of Clarity:** Ensuring everyone has a clear understanding of the decision at hand.
 - **Avoiding Misunderstandings:** Strategies to prevent different interpretations and ensure a unified direction.

-## Share the Decision Making Process
+## Share the Decision-Making Process
 - **Advance Communication:** Informing the team about upcoming decisions to prepare and contribute effectively.
 - **Inclusivity in Decision Making:** Engaging diverse perspectives for a richer decision-making process.